Meiden America Switchgear, Inc. expanding Laurens County operations

 An average of 30 people move to Upstate South Carolina daily.
 We may be biased, but we think it’s because the Upstate is one of the best places to live in South Carolina.
 Where are they coming from, and what does it mean for our economy?

-If you have any further public relations needs, contact Danielle Besser at 864.283.2316 or [email protected].
+If you have any further public relations or logo needs, contact Danielle Besser at 864.283.2316 or [email protected].